 Web Evolution

 Many people agree on Web evolution, but few take it seriously.
-As a term, "web evolution" is commonly used.
-But few people really have thoughtfully considered the principles of Web evolution, i.e. why and how the Web evolves.
-Even after the initiative of Web Science, web evolution, supposed to be a significant branch of Web Science, is still lack of mentioning.
-For example, Wikipedia, the most popular online encyclopedia, does not have an entry of Web evolution till today (December 24th, 2007); and we don't know when this term will be added in the future.
+As a term, "Web evolution" is commonly used.
+But few people have thoughtfully studied its principles, i.e. why and how the Web evolves.
+Even after the initiative of Web Science, Web evolution, supposed to be a major branch of Web Science, is still lack of considerable attention.
+For example, Wikipedia, the most popular online encyclopedia, does not have an entry of Web evolution till now (last checked June 10th, 2008).
+We need to change this situation.

 A Brief History

-A more recent discussion about web evolution was at the panel "Meaning on the Web: Evolution or Intelligent Design?" at Edinburgh, Unite Kingdom during the WWW-2006 conference.
+A more recent discussion about Web evolution was at the panel "Meaning on the Web: Evolution or Intelligent Design?" at Edinburgh, Unite Kingdom during the WWW-2006 conference.
 This panel invited five well-known web researchers, Ron Brachman, Dan Connolly, Rohit Khare, Frank Smadja, and Frank van Harmelen.
 In the description of this panel, it was written as follows.

 "should meaning on the Web be evolutionary, driven organically through the bottom-up human assignment of tags?
 Or does it need to be carefully crafted and managed by a higher authority, using structured representations with defined semantics?"